-Following the eventual death of Sata, although, Kabimba the flag bearer of the Cartel was then controversially dropped as both Justice Minister and party Secretary General, the group still had a number of key members within government and had to their side the lethal Post Newspaper as their mouthpiece with Fred M’membe as Editor in Chief penning a series of scathing editorials and coverage for anyone suspected to belong to the Bemba clique.
+Following the eventual death of Sata, although, Kabimba the flag bearer of the Cartel was by then controversially dropped as both Justice Minister and party Secretary General, the group still had a number of key members within government and had to their side the lethal Post Newspaper as their mouthpiece with Fred M’membe as Editor in Chief penning a series of scathing editorials and coverage for anyone suspected to belong to the Bemba clique.

 There is evidence which suggest that actually, the confusion that ensued in the succession wrangles after Sata died, were as a result of the Cartel wanting to find ways to make Kabimba the PF presidential candidate.

-In order to do this, the infamous group needed to have a puppet Secretary General, and because Edgar Lungu was then the party SG, he was fired and replaced Davis Mwila who first accepted the appointment but was forced to decline it in front of a camera at Muvi TV studios a horde of panga wielding cadres who promised him death.
+In order to do this, the infamous group needed to have a puppet Secretary General, and because Edgar Lungu was then the party SG, he was fired and replaced by Davis Mwila who first accepted the appointment but was forced to decline it in front of a camera at Muvi TV studios by a horde of panga wielding cadres who promised him death.

-The move to bring in Kabimba flopped –the Cartel settled for Miles Sampa, but was equally beaten the craftiness of pro-Edgar Lungu lawyers Kabwe Bwalya Fube and Tutwa Ngulube who went and secured an injunction at 03 hours in the morning from a ‘user friendly’ judge against the other convention led then acting Republican President Guy Scott.
+The move to bring in Kabimba flopped –the Cartel settled for Miles Sampa, but was equally beaten by the craftiness of pro-Edgar Lungu lawyers Kabwe Bwalya Fube and Tutwa Ngulube who went and secured an injunction at 03 hours in the morning from a ‘user friendly’ judge against the other convention led by then acting Republican President Guy Scott.

 During this period of controversy, the PF supporters too were polarized.
 There are those whose allegiance were with the Bemba clique which sided with Edgar Lungu and those who opted to back the Cartel.
 After the Edgar Lungu group emerged victorious, the other group and its supporters were dispersed.
 They basically became orphans and had no party, no candidate to support.